UtrechtUniversity/programming-cafe/exercises/advanced-git/exercises.md

 1. Create a subdirectory `subdir` and create a file `hello2.txt` in it, with content such as `Hello to you too!`.
 2. Commit `subdir/hello2.txt`

-Now, using just the following three commands, can you output the contents of the file you just committed, `hello2.txt`?
+Now, using at most the following three commands, can you output the contents of the file you just committed, `hello2.txt`?

 * `git log`
 * `git ls-tree`
-* `git cat-file blob`
+* `git cat-file`

 ## Exercise2 Staging and Stashing